 HERE’S HOW THE PROCESS WORKS…

 Professional facilitation, as always, is key to ensuring that you get the most out of the activity.
 We have a team of facilitators that have all received specialist training in running this particular program.
-However, unlike with other team building companies, we think that this activity is just too cool to keep to ourselves.
-So if you can’t afford for us to facilitate for you, then we provide ALL the information and training that you will need to be able to facilitate the activity yourself!
+However, unlike other team building companies, we think that this activity is just too cool to keep to ourselves.
+So if you can’t afford for us to facilitate for you, then we also provide ALL the information and training that you will need to be able to facilitate the activity yourself!

 Activity Kick Off

-In groups of 3, the teams then go about building the hands.
+In groups of 3, 4 or 5 the teams then go about building the hands.
 There are detailed instructions provided, so all groups are set up for success.
 As an added challenge, normally participants bind one of their hands during the build process to further remind them of why they are doing the activity.
 Often individual participants will take on unique roles within the team and, as with any team, there will be interesting team dynamics that emerge to debrief at the end of the activity.

 Decoration of the packaging